luisguve/miniature-system/content/lords-of-exile/_index.md

 wishlist: "https://store.steampowered.com/app/1329360/Lords_of_Exile/"
 features:
   - title: "A hostile and dangerous world"
-    screenshot: "/img/lords-of-exile/sample-4.gif"
+    screenshots:
+      - "/img/lords_of_exile/sample-4.gif"
-    desc: "Survive the cruelty of a dark land dominated by the fearsome creatures of the shadows.
-    You must make your way through hordes of enemies, traps, and dangers while facing the powerful servants of Galagar at the end of each zone, in order to reach the heart of Exilia and be able to consummate your revenge."
+    desc: "Survive the cruelty of a dark land dominated by the fearsome creatures of the shadows.<br />You must make your way through hordes of enemies, traps, and dangers while facing the powerful servants of Galagar at the end of each zone, in order to reach the heart of Exilia and be able to consummate your revenge."
   - title: "A tribute to the classic arcades"
-    screenshot: "/img/lords-of-exile/sample-2.gif"
+    screenshots:
+      - "/img/lords_of_exile/sample-2.gif"
     items:
       - "16-bit physics that provides a real retro feel."
       - "Lords of Exile is not another Metroidvania, it is a true tribute to the most respected classic games of the late 80s and early 90s!."